Understanding Your Choices: 55+ Active Adult Living Or Senior Housing

 Independent Living (IL)

-Assisted Living provides a special combination of residential housing, personalized supportive services and care.
-Assisted living is a great option for individuals who have difficulty with daily activities needed for living independently.
-Residents live independently, but receive regular support for a range of daily activities including cleaning to meal preparation, housekeeping, maintenance services, laundry services, utilities, transportation, meals, and additional care services, such as medication management or assistance taking a shower.
+Though often confused, Nursing Home and Assisted Living facilities are actually quite different in the level of care and assistance provided.
+Assisted Living is a unique combination of residential housing, personalized supportive services, and care.
+Residents live independently but receive regular support for a range of daily activities including dressing, cleaning, housekeeping, maintenance and laundry services, utilities, transportation, meals, and additional care services, such as medication management or assistance taking a shower.

-Nursing Care or Skilled Nursing Facilities, are designed for seniors who are in need of 24-hour nursing care.
+Nursing Home or Skilled Nursing Facilities, on the other hand, are designed for seniors who require 24-hour nursing care.

 Continuing Care Retirement Communities (CCRC)